Maryville, Missouri

-Maryville is a city and county seat of Nodaway County, Missouri, United States.
-Located in the "Missouri Point" region, As of the 2020 census, the city population was 10,633.
+Maryville is a city in and the county seat of Nodaway County, Missouri, United States.
+Located in the "Missouri Point" region, the city population was 10,633, according to the 2020 Census.
 Maryville is home to Northwest Missouri State University and Northwest Technical School.
-Maryville is the second largest city (first is St. Joseph, Missouri) wholly within the boundaries of the 1836 Platte Purchase which expanded Missouri's borders into former Indian Territory in northwest Missouri.
+Maryville is the second-largest city (behind St. Joseph, Missouri) wholly within the boundaries of the 1836 Platte Purchase which expanded Missouri's borders into former Indian Territory in northwest Missouri.

 History

 Maryville was platted on September 1, 1845.

 Maryville's name originates from the town's first postmaster, Amos Graham.
 Graham was one of the original settlers of what would later become downtown Maryville, and the city was named after his wife, Mary.
 In addition to his above historical role, Graham was also one of the original Nodaway County Commissioners and served as the first county clerk when the county was formally organized in 1845.
 Maryville, which is near the geographic center of Nodaway County, was also named the county seat in the same year.
+It has also been stylized as Marysville.

 The first house in Maryville was built by Jack (John) Saunders, who was a large slave owner.
 The first courthouse was built in 1846.
 Formerly, county government affairs would be held in the home of an early settler, I.N.
 Prather.
 An updated courthouse was constructed in 1853, the second of only three in the city's history.
 The current courthouse was built in 1881 with a design by Edmond Jacques Eckel and George R. Mann.
 Mann would later go on to design the Arkansas State Capitol.
 The courthouse is currently listed on the National Register of Historic Places and is adorned with a sculpture of a pineapple, the sign of welcome.
 The original court complex included one of the country's only rotary jails.
 The jail was torn down in 1984 and replaced with a new structure on the same site.

 The city was incorporated in 1856, annulled in 1857, reincorporated in 1859, annulled during the Civil War, reincorporated in 1869, disincoporated again in 1869 and finally formally incorporated on July 19, 1869, when the Kansas City, St. Joseph, and Council Bluffs Railroad (later acquired by the Chicago, Burlington and Quincy Railroad) arrived.
 The Wabash Railroad arrived in 1879.
 Both railroads no longer operate in the city and no railroads are operated anywhere in Nodaway County.